mountaineerbr/shellChatGPT/README.md

 - This project _doesn't_ support "Function Calling" or "Structured Outputs".

-- Probably, we will _not_ support "Real-Time" chatting.
+- Probably, we will _not_ support "Real-Time" chatting, or video modality.

-- We _aren't_ very much keen on implementing video capabilities.

 - Bash shell truncates input on `\000` (null).